Subscribe

 Rooftop at Selina

-Guacamole topped with crispy chicharrón is a favorite.
-Pair that with a smoky mezcal cocktail and watch the sky turn pink.
+The guacamole topped with crispy chicharrón is a crowd favorite, best paired with a mezcal cocktail as the sky turns pink.

 Terraza 48